 Winter Olympic Games – Vancouver 2010

-Olympic Games – Rio 2016Tim was honoured to represent Surrey Physio as part of the ROCOG multi-disciplinary team polyclinic team based in Athlete’s Village, Rio de Janeiro.
+Olympic Games – Rio 2016Tim was honoured to represent Surrey Physio as part of the ROCOG multi-disciplinary team polyclinic team based in the Athletes' Village, Rio de Janeiro.

 Tim spent three weeks working with some of the best athletes in the world, from many small nations including St. Lucia, Cayman Islands, Benin, Guinea-Bisseau, and many others.
 Tim was also lucky enough to go to the opening ceremony at the famous Macarana stadium, and see events such as athletics, sailing and handball.

-European Games – Baku 2015The European Olympic Committee organised the first European Games for multi-sports and took place in Azerbaijan hosting 6000 athletes from 50 countries in 20 sports.
+European Games – Baku 2015The European Olympic Committee organised the first European Games for multi-sports, which took place in Azerbaijan, hosting 6000 athletes from 50 countries in 20 sports.